 Malachias' tale

 New Style.
 "But Malachias' tale began...
 It is haunted.
-Murderer's ground": in this paragraph, Oxen takes on the language of the Gothic novels of the late 18th and 19th centuries to present Mulligan's account of how Haines unexpectedly showed up at a gathering, apparently George Moore's salon, earlier in the evening.
-Actions and references in this passage echo the first Gothic novel, Horace Walpole's The Castle of Otranto (1764), but the language seems far more indebted to The House by the Churchyard (1863), a mystery novel by Irish writer Sheridan Le Fanu that contains Gothic elements.
+Murderer's ground": in this paragraph, Oxen of the Sun takes on the language of the Gothic novels of the late 18th and 19th centuries to convey Mulligan's account of Haines unexpectedly showing up at George Moore's salon earlier in the evening.
+Actions and references in this passage echo the first Gothic novel, Horace Walpole's The Castle of Otranto (1764), and there is a brief incidental reprise of the kind of Synge-like Irish dialect that Mulligan aped in Scylla and Charybdis, but the language seems most heavily indebted to The House by the Churchyard (1863), a mystery novel by Irish writer Sheridan Le Fanu that contains Gothic elements.

 John Hunt 2024